Develop5/PlaywrightDemo/README.md

 &nbsp;

+You can use the command "debugger" as a line in the .js source code, to make the devtools windows pop up.

+&nbsp;

 *I am here:*
 - [ ] Section 7, Chapter 49.
 Unlocking the benefits of Chrome Developer Tools - part 1
         Outcome: Notes on Debugging tips